garrandall/popular-music-data/tracks/loca-shakira-dizzee-rascal.md

 I really can't help it
 If I make the lady loca
 I don’t want no trouble
-I just wanna hit the... ooh!
+I just wanna hit the... oh!
 And I’m crazy, but you like it
 ‘Cause the kinda girl like me
 They're running out of in the market